VertigoOne1/securia/README.md

 ## TODO

+gahhhh - need to implement SSO for the various infrastructure supporting this
+- which means i need to add the infra to argocd.
+- which means i need to standardise the infra

 - llm dev - implement the guard, collection of recent events -> context -> response
 - llm dev - implement the analyst, function -> llm -> pydantic -> dataset -> llm -> response